- Religion and Philosophy»

 - Hagar USA

-Restoring broken lives of women and children who have experienced extreme human rights abuses and human trafficking.
+Restoring broken lives of women and children who have experienced extreme human rights abuses and human trafficking in Afghanistan, Cambodia and Vietnam, with support offices in Australia, New Zealand, Singapore, Switzerland, UK and the US.

 For fourteen years Ishmael, Hagar's son, enjoyed his father’s presence.
 Then Sarah miraculously gave birth to her own child, and her resentment for Hagar and Ishmael caused them to leave again.